Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 8.2

-A recognition certificate, with a dedication from the IOC President, will be prepared for all participants.
+A participation certificate, with a dedication from the IOC President, ICG President and the City Mayor will be prepared for all participants and coaches.

 Art.
 8.3

-Committee members should be included in the award ceremony.
+Committee members should be included in the Awards Ceremonies.

-9. Openning and Closing of the Children's Games
+9. Opening and Closing of the International Children’s Games

 The International Children's Games must be opened and closed by all participating teams together in a dignified form and setting.